ietf-wg-cellar/ebml-specification/specification.markdown

 4            | 2^28 | 0001 xxxx xxxx xxxx xxxx xxxx xxxx xxxx
 5            | 2^35 | 0000 1xxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx xxxx

-Note that data encoded as a Variable Size Integer may be rendered at octet lengths larger than needed to store the data.
+Note that data encoded as a Variable Size Integer MAY be rendered at octet lengths larger than needed to store the data.
 In this table a binary value of 0b10 is shown encoded as different Variable Size Integers with lengths from one octet to four octet.
 All four encoded examples have identical semantic meaning though the VINT\_WIDTH and the padding of the VINT\_DATA vary.

 Binary Value | Octet Length | As Represented in Variable Size Integer
 -------------|--------------|:---------------------------------------